by Erik Sturkell, Axel Sjöqvist, Lennart Björklund and Andreas Johnsson Monday, May 4, 2015

 Of the 131 geologists, we identified 22 geologists exhibiting various shades of evil (17 percent).
 In addition, there are 13 “false geologists,” characters posing as geologists.
 These fall into two groups.
 The larger one comprises nine villains posing as geologists for criminal or espionage purposes; five of these characters die.
 The smaller group comprises four good people, often police or FBI agents working undercover, none of whom die.

-The most evil geologist we have identified — an envoy of the devil posing as a female scientist — appears in the 2009 horror movie “Nine Miles Down.”
+The most evil geologist we have identified — an envoy of the devil posing as a female scientist — a"pears in the 2009 horror movie “Nine Miles Down.”
 In the plot, 25 members of a research crew mysteriously vanish while attempting to drill an ultra-deep borehole in the middle of the Sahara.
 The security guard investigating the case encounters an unblemished, scantily clad woman, happily jogging in the hot desert sun and claiming she is a surviving scientist.
 The guard begins to experience sudden and frequent blood-drenched nightmares while the mysterious woman exhibits increasingly strange behavior.
 The guard concludes that the project drilled so deep that it breached hell, releasing an evil “something” that is responsible for the deaths of the missing researchers.

 Only two of the “true” geologists, or 1.5 percent, are completely malevolent.
 Among them, we count Daniel Plainview, played by Daniel Day-Lewis in an Oscar-winning role in 2007’s “There Will Be Blood.”
 Plainview begins his career employed by the Kansas Geological Survey, but a tragic moral decline follows.
 (We surmise no causal connection.)
 The movie begins in a mineshaft where Plainview mines silver.
 He later goes into the oil business and starts buying up local ranches.
 As a businessman, his character becomes increasingly unsympathetic.
 The richer he gets, the greedier, meaner, more paranoid and cynical he becomes — traits that come to a head in a grand finale of murder and utter self-destruction.